- NIH Forms and Applications main page

 - Subcontract/Subaward Request Form

 All correspondence and documentation pertaining to grants and contracts must flow through the Administrative Office.
-All pending grant and contract proposals must be received in the Administrative Office at least 10 full days prior to the submission date for paper submissions and 5 full days prior to the submission date for electronic submissions.
+All pending grant and contract proposals must be received in the Administrative Office at least 5 full days prior to the submission date for electronic submissions and 10 full days prior to the submission date for paper submissions.

 The principal investigator must authorize all expenditures of project funds.

-Costs are allowable if they meet all three factors:
+Costs are allowable if they meet all four factors:

 - Reasonable - The cost is necessary for the operation of the institution or the performance of the sponsored agreement.
 The individuals concerned acted with due prudence.
 The actions taken with respect to the incurrence of the cost are consistent with established institutional policies and practices applicable to the work of the institution generally, including sponsored agreements.